apluslms/aplus-manual/m01_introduction/07_questionnaires.rst

 It is good practise to test your questionnaire, especially if there are several correct answers.
-Note that A+ will show the correct answers for the students who have submitted their answers maximum time (but not for anyone else).
+Note that A+ will show the correct answers for the students who have submitted for the maximum number of times (but not for anyone else).